A trip to Seattle makes it so easy to travel to Victoria, Canada and even National Parks nearby. These are highlights of the second part of our trip.

 …continued from here.

-The Empress really does have a wonderful view of Victoria’s Inner Harbour and although their famous afternoon tea was very pricey, we did go for an afternoon snack at The Veranda, which was much more reasonable.
+The Empress really does have a wonderful view of Victoria’s Inner Harbour.
+Although their famous afternoon tea was very pricy, and we did go for an afternoon snack at The Veranda.
+They didn’t allow for substitutions at the Empress afternoon tea, also.
+For the price they charge, I would think they’d be a little more accommodating.

 We ordered a lovely drink and Strawberry Shortcake with Strawberry Daiquiri Coulis, which was delicious, however it was definitely not a shortcake.
 The dessert served to us was a regular sponge-type cake, as you can see in the photo, which was rather a surprise when a shortcake was expected, but we didn’t mind because it was delectable!